Samsung TV Dark Screen? EASY Fixes!

 You can also try to contact Samsung support directly to see if they can offer any help.

-You can use the Samsung support site to help diagnose your problem, but if you are at this stage, then you are better off calling them direct on:
+You can use the Samsung support site to help diagnose your problem, but if you are at this stage, then you are better off calling them directly at:

-They are in office 7am – 12am EST, 7 days a week, but their automated chatbot is available on their site 24/7.
+They are in the office 7 am – 12 am EST, 7 days a week, but their automated chatbot is available on their site 24/7.

-Even if Samsung won’t fix your TV, they might still offer you a discount off a future model if you pester them hard enough!
+Even if Samsung won’t fix your TV, they might still offer you a discount on a future model if you pester them hard enough!
 Always worth a try!

-If you still are having problems with your TV, then try Samsung support, but otherwise you will be looking at a new TV.
+If you still are having problems with your TV, then try Samsung support, but otherwise, you will be looking at a new TV.

 Read More: